mspiegle/log-tools/README.md

 +----------+---------------+-----------+--------+--------+
 ```

 Here's an example for Manifold Pressure.
-First, here's the raw
+Notice the large numbers in
-version with huge numbers:
+the raw version:
 ```
 > summarize-logs.exe -o "max(Manifold Pressure)" LogDir
 +----------+-------------------+-----------+--------+